adisupport/cses_solutions/searching_sorting/Distinct.md

 return elem.size();
 ```
 ### 3. Using Map Data Structure.
->using Map, map stores <key, value> pairs.
+>Map stores <key, value> pairs.
 The key is elements and Value is the number of occurrences of elements.
 return the number of keys in map.

 ```